cowboysdude/MMM-Recipe/README.md

 Example:

-If you config.js you use 'bottom_bar', 'middle_center'...etc then add this to your custom.css file:
+If in your config.js you use 'bottom_bar', 'middle_center'...etc then add this to your custom.css file:

 .MMM-Recipe .wrapper {
 	width: 100%;